 Pros: Tons of great-sounding modes (and a looper), in stereo.
 Cons: No onboard Tap Tempo, clumsy subdivision system.

-If your priority is size, this is your list, and you’ll find a lot of options in the linked in-depth article.
-Today’s mini pedals can pack a lot of functions, but the reduced real estate doesn’t allow them to be as deep as the delay workstations in the previous list.
+If your priority is size, a mini-delay pedal is your best option.
+You’ll find a lot of options in the linked in-depth article.
+Today’s best mini pedals can pack a lot of functions, but the reduced real estate doesn’t allow them to be as deep as the delay workstations in the previous list.
 They tend to be more affordable than their bigger cousins, but in many cases also flimsier and impossible to repair.

 - TC Electronic Flashback Mini 2

-Don’t let the three knobs (Feedback, Delay, and Level) fool you, this mini-delay can get a lot of different sounds through TC’s Toneprint app, which allows to upload and tweak presets in many flavors and transfer them via USB.
+Don’t let the three knobs (Feedback, Delay, and Level) fool you, this digital mini-delay can get a lot of different sounds through TC’s Toneprint app, which allows you to upload different algorithms of all kinds, tweak them to your liking, and transfer them via USB.

 Pros: Extremely flexible for its size thanks to the Toneprint app.
 Cons: TC used to be a company run by fantastic people.
 Not anymore, do you really want to buy from them?